watem-sedem/watem-sedem/docs/output.rst

 Model output
 ############

-In this section we will describe all possible outputs of the CN-WS model.
+In this section we will describe all possible outputs of WaTEM/SEDEM.
 Tables are written as tab-delimited txt-files, rasters are written as `Idrisi-rasters <https://gdal.org/drivers/raster/Idrisi.html>`_ (or as `Saga-rasters <https://gdal.org/drivers/raster/sdat.html>`_ if the